 So we are bargain shopping, coupon hunting, using Military.com's handy back-to-school discounts guide, shopping sales and using our military discount where possible has been working great.
 But we could always be saving more, right?

-According to financial services company First Command we aren't alone on this.
-Thirty-four percent of service members they surveyed are cutting back on their according to a recent survey they conducted.
-That matches up nicely, they say, with the number of service members who (like us) are increasing the amount they save each month juuuuuust in case Defense Department budget cuts hit them, too.
+According to financial services company First Command, we aren't alone on this.
+Thirty-four percent of service members surveyed are cutting back on their spending, according to a recent survey they conducted.
+That matches up nicely, they say, with the number of service members who (like us) are increasing the amount they save each month juuuuuust in case the Defense Department budget cuts hit them, too.

 Tell us -- how are you saving money this back-to-school season?